freeslugs/pumpkin-spice-latte/README.md

 5.  **Update the Frontend**:
     *   Open `packages/nextjs/src/contracts/PumpkinSpiceLatte.ts`.
     *   Paste the new contract address into the `pumpkinSpiceLatteAddress` variable.
-    *   You may also need to update the `wethAddress` if you are using a different testnet.
+    *   You may also need to update the `usdc` address if you are using a different testnet.
 The current one is for Sepolia.

 ### Deploying the Frontend